How to Plant & Grow Pineapple Top in 4 Easy Steps (With Photos)

 After the top or stalk has dried, you can proceed to plant.

 Some people will root sprouting the stalk in water before planting.
-In some cases, root sprouting may result in a moldy or rotting plant.
+But this might lead to a moldy or rotting plant.

 Plant Directly Into the Ground

 I prefer to plant it directly into the ground.
 I get good results for all the pineapples planted this way.
-See photo below, of these one-year-old plants.
+See photo below of my one-year-old plants.
 Their roots do not need much room, so you can plant them in flower pots as well.

 If you plant them in pots, get a 10” flower pot or bigger.
 Repotting may damage the roots so I prefer to plant directly into the bigger pot.
 Use sandy soil mixed with organic matter.